cellgeni/STARsolo/README.md

 ./solo_QC.sh | column -t
 ```

-The script is designed for 10X or other droplet-based methods; the output will make a lot less sense for SMART-seq2.
+The script is designed for 10X or other droplet-based methods.
+For SMART-seq2, if processing was done per plate, it will also produce an informative output.